Amidst heightened border tension, Chinese hackers targeted India’s power through malware: US firm | Law-Order

 According to the Recorded Future report, from mid-2020 onwards, Recorded Future's midpoint collection revealed a steep rise in the use of infrastructure tracked as AXIOMATICASYMPTOTE, which encompasses ShadowPad command and control (C2) servers, to target a large swathe of India's power sector.

-Ten distinct Indian power sector organisations, including four of the five Regional Load Despatch Centres (RLDC) responsible for the operation of the power grid through balancing electricity supply and demand, have been identified as targets in a concerted campaign against India's critical infrastructure.
+Ten distinct Indian power sector organizations, including four of the five Regional Load Despatch Centres responsible for the operation of the power grid through balancing electricity supply and demand, have been identified as targets in a concerted campaign against India's critical infrastructure.

-"However, we assess they pose significant concerns over potential pre-positioning of network access to support Chinese strategic objectives," it said.
+"However, we assess they pose significant concerns over potential pre-positioning of network access to support Chinese strategic objectives.

-"Pre-positioning on energy assets may support several potential outcomes, including geostrategic signalling during heightened bilateral tensions, supporting influence operations, or as a precursor to kinetic escalation," Recorded Future said.
+"Pre-positioning on energy assets may support several potential outcomes, including geostrategic signaling during heightened bilateral tensions, supporting influence operations, or as a precursor to kinetic escalation," it said.

 RedEcho has strong infrastructure and victimology overlaps with Chinese groups APT41/Barium and Tonto Team, while ShadowPad is used by at least five distinct Chinese groups, it said.

-Recorded Future said that in the lead-up to the May 2020 border skirmishes, it observed a noticeable increase in the provisioning of PlugX malware C2 infrastructure, much of which was subsequently used in intrusion activity targeting Indian organisations.
+Recorded Future said in the lead-up to the May 2020 border skirmishes, it observed a noticeable increase in the provisioning of PlugX malware C2 infrastructure, much of which was subsequently used in intrusion activity targeting Indian organizations.

-"The PlugX activity included the targeting of multiple Indian governments, public sector and defence organisations from at least May 2020," it said.
+"The PlugX activity included the targeting of multiple Indian governments, public sector, and defense organizations from at least May 2020," it said.

 While not unique to Chinese cyber espionage activity, PlugX has been heavily used by China-nexus groups for many years.

-"Throughout the remainder of 2020, we identified a heavy focus on the targeting of Indian government and private sector organisations by multiple Chinese state-sponsored threat activity groups," it said.
+"Throughout the remainder of 2020, we identified a heavy focus on the targeting of Indian government and private sector organizations by multiple Chinese state-sponsored threat activity groups," it said.

 The Massachusetts-based company's report came as the armies of the two countries began disengagement of troops locked in over an eight-month-long standoff in eastern Ladakh.